KovacsGG/mat4js/README.md

 Matlab likes to use flat but 2D arrays (e.g. 1x3).
 These are not unboxed and stay as `[[1, 2, 3]]`.
 To support actually multi-dimensional character arrays, these are not processed either. (`[["a", "p", "p", "l", "e"]]`)

-Numeric arrays with imaginary component are converted into an array of objects with an `r` and `i` field for the real and imaginary components respectively.
+Numeric arrays with imaginary component are converted into an array of objects with `r` and `i` attributes for the real and imaginary components respectively.

 Sparse arrays are converted to objects with `x` and `y` describing the width and height of the array respectively, and an `nz` property containing an array of objects representing non-zero values.
 These objects also have `x` and `y` properties for their indeces in the matrix and an additional `v` for the value.